 Background

-Understanding NDSRIs – Lessons from the Valsartan Case
+Understanding NAs and NDSRIs – Lessons from the Valsartan Case

-Expert Analysis of Nitrosamine Exposure Scenarios in Drugs or Medical Devices
+Expert Analysis based on Exposure Scenarios in Drugs or Medical Devices

 Nitrosamines and Nitrosamine Drug Substance Related Impurities (NDSRIs) pose a potential health risk and are strictly regulated as contaminants in final products.
 Manufacturers must conduct comprehensive risk assessments to ensure compliance with regulatory requirements.
-IASON consulting supports clients worldwide with science-based expertise on clinical exposure scenarios of nitrosamines or N-nitrosamine impurity levels.
+IASON consulting supports clients worldwide with science-based expertise on clinical exposure scenarios for N-nitrosamine impurity levels.

 Support with Regulatory Inquiries and Approval Processes